Dr Agli Zavros-Orr – Chair

 Candice Cody – Director

-A female-identified XXY person, Candice is a longtime advocate for change to diagnostic and treatment paradigms for XXY individuals based on personal informed consent.
-In 2013 she was a founding member of the XXY Brains Trust.
-She was first appointed to the board during 2014 and is now also a founder of the Australian group Beyond XXY.
+An XXY woman, Candice is a longtime advocate for change to diagnostic and treatment paradigms for XXY individuals based on personal informed consent.
+In 2013 she was a founding member of Beyond XXY Inc. She was first appointed to the board during 2014 and has played an active role in XXY support over that period.
+In more recent times Candice established The XXY Project a global support network for the XXY community.
 Candice is our community events organiser in Sydney, and she also volunteers with various other organisations that operate within an LGBTIQA framework.